twistedlogicstudio/SAE-Studies/README.md

 - [Quick Link to current project page](https://github.com/twistedlogicaudio/SAE-Studies/wiki/AUD212.2-•-Brief)

 ## Why Github?
-Fistly I take all of my notes in either Obsidian or Logseq, or more importantly in Markdown.
+Firstly I take all of my notes in either Obsidian or Logseq, or more importantly in Markdown.
 This is done for:
 1. A localised format for my notes.
   - Where I'm not (completely) subject to the cloud